Ribbon: Symbolism

-Pieces of ribbon are used as symbols of support or awareness for various social causes and are called "awareness ribbons".
-Ribbons are used in some ceremonies, such as in a ribbon cutting ceremony.
+Awareness ribbons are pieces of ribbon used as symbols of support or awareness for various social causes.
+For example, the pink ribbon is used to symbolize breast cancer awareness and the yellow ribbon is used to symbolize a variety of issues, from supporting POWs to awareness of the 2011 Estonian cyclists abduction.
+Ribbons are used in some ceremonies, such as in an opening ceremony.

 In Leeds, UK, the sculpture Ribbons by Pippa Hale uses them as a motif, since - according to Hale - they "... tie many parts together, so the idea is that we are binding the names of these women together over time and space in a celebration of womanhood."